Ignited gas burner on a cooktop

 Some stovetops come with special features that enhance the cooking experience.
 These special features may include:

-• A stovetop griddle or grill, allowing you to make pancakes or burgers right on your cooktop
+• A stovetop or reversible grill and griddle, allowing you to make pancakes or burgers right on your cooktop

 Start by thinking through a few key considerations like how much you want to spend, where you have space available in the kitchen and which types of burners you like to use.